hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-07-14-cloudComputing_part1.md

 ## Launch an interactive session with Chiron

-Chiron gives you access to [QIIME](https://qiime2.org/), for processing marker gene sequence data, as well as the [BioBakery suite]() of tools from [Curtis Huttenhower's lab](https://bitbucket.org/biobakery/biobakery/wiki/browse/) for handling shotgun metagenomic sequencing data.
-One of the first steps in the BioBaker workflow, is using [MetaPhlan2](http://www.nature.com/nmeth/journal/v9/n8/full/nmeth.2066.html) to get species and strain level composition from raw sequence files.
+Chiron gives you access to [QIIME](https://qiime2.org/) for processing marker gene sequence data, as well as the [BioBakery suite](https://bitbucket.org/biobakery/biobakery/wiki/browse/) of tools from [Curtis Huttenhower's lab](https://huttenhower.sph.harvard.edu/) for handling shotgun metagenomic sequencing data.
+One of the first steps in the BioBakery workflow is using [MetaPhlan2](http://www.nature.com/nmeth/journal/v9/n8/full/nmeth.2066.html) to get species and strain level composition information from raw sequence files.
 This is a logical place for us to start as well.

 Launch MetaPhlan2
 {% highlight bash %}